Spread the cost of your training with Klarna – flexible payment options

 Earlier identification of weak spots

-Better organisation and audit readiness over time
+Better organisation and DVSA audit readiness over time

 It does not remove responsibility from the licence holder.
 It helps the licence holder manage that responsibility more effectively.